kubevela/kubevela.github.io/docs/end-user/workflow/apply-remaining.md

 This documentation introduces how to apply remaining resources via `ApplyRemaining` WorkflowStepDefinition.

-In some cases, we don't need to apply all the resources, but it's too tedious to skip the needless ones and specify them one by one.
-KubeVela provides the `ApplyRemaining` action, which allows users to filter out needless resources and apply remaining.
+If we have applied some resources and do not want to specify the rest one by one, KubeVela provides the `ApplyRemaining` workflow step to filter out selected resources and apply remaining.

 Suppose we have such an Application: